massielcr/net-async/README.md

 ## 📋 Description

-A collection of .NET projects demonstrating API development and asynchronous programming using C#.
+A collection of .NET projects demonstrating asynchronous programming using C#.
 This repository serves as a learning resource.

 ## 🚀 Getting Started